in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ### Downloading the Complete Maven Project With Code Examples

-Complete frontend and backend projects are hosted in the following folder in github repository - https://github.com/in28minutes/spring-boot-react-fullstack-examples/tree/master/spring-boot-react-crud-full-stack-with-maven
+Following GitHub repository hosts the complete frontend and backend projects - https://github.com/in28minutes/spring-boot-react-fullstack-examples/tree/master/spring-boot-react-crud-full-stack-with-maven

 > Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-react-examples/

 ### Understanding Spring Boot REST API Project Structure

-Following screenshot shows the structure of the Spring Boot project we will create.
+Following screenshot shows the structure of the Spring Boot project we create.
 ![Image](/images/project-structure-spring-boot-fullstack-crud-maven.png "Spring Boot Rest Service - Project Structure")

 A few details:

 - `CourseResource.java` - Rest Resource exposing all the service methods discussed above.
 - `Course.java, CoursesHardcodedService.java` - Business Logic for the application.
 CoursesHardcodedService exposes a few methods we would invoke from our Rest Resource.
 - `SpringBootFullStackCrudFullStackWithMavenApplication.java` - Launcher for the Spring Boot Application.
-To run the application, just launch this file as Java Application.
+To run the application, launch this file as Java Application.
 - `pom.xml` - Contains all the dependencies needed to build this project.
-We will use Spring Boot Starter Web and Spring Boot DevTools.
+We use Spring Boot Starter Web and Spring Boot DevTools.

 ## Understanding React Frontend Project Structure

-Following screenshot shows the structure of the React project we will create.
+Following screenshot shows the structure of the React project we create.
 ![Image](/images/project-structure-react-fullstack-crud-maven.png "React Frontend - Project Structure")

-> Quick Tip : You can get a high level overview of all files in the React Project Structure here [React Project Structure](https://youtu.be/wI5G8FNFrto){:target="_blank"}
+> Quick Tip: You can get a high-level overview of all files in the React Project Structure here [React Project Structure](https://youtu.be/wI5G8FNFrto){:target="_blank"}

 A few details:
-- `InstructorApp.jsx` : React Component representing the high level structure of the application.
+- `InstructorApp.jsx` : React Component representing the high-level structure of the application.
 Routing is defined in this file.
 - `ListCoursesComponent.jsx` - React Component for listing all the courses for an instructor.
 - `CourseComponent.jsx` - React Component for editing Course Details and creating a new course
 - `CourseDataService.js` - Service using axios framework to make the Backend REST API Calls.

-### Understanding the tools you will need to build this project
+### Understanding the tools you need to build this project

 - Maven 3.0+ for building Spring Boot API Project
 - npm, webpack for building frontend